HTL0/Pet-management-project/README.md

 - 9.Searching
 - 10.Import and Export Json file.

--You can use Pets.json file, import file in data page and test.
+- You can use Pets.json file, import file in data page and test.